 A detailed tour information package including maps and guide books

 Price (per person)

 Not Included in the Tour Price

-Not included in the tour price are international or other airfare, beverages, alcohol drinks, motorcycle gear, personal items, passport, speeding tickets and other fines, laundry and dry cleaning, telephone calls, personal hotel room charges, medical and accident insurance, and transportation to and from the airport for early arrivals and late departures.
+Not included in the tour price are international or other airfare, beverages, water, alcohol drinks, motorcycle gear, personal items, passport, speeding tickets and other fines, laundry and dry cleaning, telephone calls, personal hotel room charges, medical and accident insurance, and transportation to and from the airport for early arrivals and late departures.

 To ensure that you have the easiest travel experience possible, Blue Rim Tours offers select services for an additional fee.
 If you are interested in early/late lodging arrangements, please let us know.